UK HealthCare to Construct Field Hospital to Handle Potential Surge in COVID-19 Patients

 “This kind of planning and preparation speaks to our mission as the state’s largest health care provider and our responsibility to meet the critical-care needs of Kentucky,” Newman said.
 “This is who we are.
 This is what we do.”

-To see a video of progression on the field hospital, visit UK's YouTube channel at https://youtu.be/DySrEnKNET4.
+To see a video of progression in the field hospital, visit UK’s YouTube channel at https://youtu.be/DySrEnKNET4.